StefanGreve/configuration/README.md

 anything you see here at your own risk.
 Some settings are tailored to meet my personal needs, so running these scripts might not work for you out of the box.

-The tools repository defines some custom Cmdlets which are implicitly dot-sourced through my PowerShell profile.

 As a successor to [`confiles`](https://github.com/StefanGreve/confiles), this repository has been meticulously designed with cross-platform compatibility